Mohamed-Samehh/Ecommerce/How to Setup.md

 ## Setting Up Database Server: WampServer with PhpMyAdmin (MySQL)

 1. **Run Wamp and Access PhpMyAdmin:**
-   - Start Wamp.
+   - Start WampServer.
-   - Access PhpMyAdmin from Wamp.
+   - Access PhpMyAdmin from WampServer.

 2. **Login to PhpMyAdmin:**
    - Use username `"root"` and leave the password field empty.